Oslandia/SFCGAL/doc/devnotes/refactoring-to-multikernel.md

 boost::variant< Empty, Epick::Point_2, Epick::Point_3, Epeck::Point_2, Epeck::Point_3 >
 ```

+* [ ] Restore constructor from doubles (Epick::FT) and Epick::Point

+Note : Clarify the role of std::is_finite controls before removing them

 # Changes that could break behavior (i.e. regress-test)

 * [ ] SLoriot : As missing Z is considered as zero, always store Point_3 and tag "is3D"?